How to Change the Oil in a Ford F-150Last Updated October 3, 2023 | Andrew Boyle

-Ever since the inception of the automobile, oil has been a necessary part of maintenance to your vehicle.
-When speaking about the engine, oil is used to keep lubrication at a maximum in an effort to drive engine block temperatures down.
+Changing your oil is a necessary part of maintaining your F-150.
+Engine oil is used to maintain lubrication and drive engine block temperatures down.
 The cooler an engine runs, the more efficient it can be.

-Over time, engine oil can pick up contaminants and eventually break down reducing its ability to lubricate all of the moving parts in your engine.
+Over time, engine oil can pick up contaminants and eventually break down.
+This reduces its ability to lubricate all of the moving parts in your engine.
 That’s why it’s necessary to keep up on oil changes so your truck can remain at peak efficiency for years to come.
 It’s recommended that you change your oil on average every 3,000-5,000 miles.
-With certain oils out now-a-days, some may even extend that to 10,000 miles depending on how you drive your truck.
+With certain oils out nowadays, some may even extend that to 10,000 miles depending on how you drive your truck.
 We typically suggest a healthy average of every 5,000 miles for oil changes.

 CJ Oil Change Video